 This approach to modelling vision is simple to implement as an extension of the detection system needed to implement obstacle avoidance behaviours.
-It is particularly well-suited to the task of simulating an agent's visual sense in the gallery example because the gallery's simple geometry allow it to be adequately sampled using a two-dimensional raycasting engine and only a few rays per agent.
-In the implemented system, three rays are used to implement short-range detection of possible collisions with walls etc and three additional rays are used to implement long-range vision.
+It is particularly well-suited to the task of simulating an agent's visual sense in the gallery example because the gallery's simple geometry allow it to be adequately sampled using a twodimensional raycasting engine and only a few rays per agent.

 The information returned by the raycasting engine contains a number of colour samples from the objects that have been detected in the environment.
-The agent's sensory system has been designed to transform the colour samples into hues and to discard any samples that return black or white.
+The agent's sensory system has been designed to filter the colour values to retain only the hue of the colour samples and to discard any samples that return black or white.
 In this way the agent is programmed to pay attention to the "paintings" in the gallery and to ignore the walls for the purposes of novelty detection.
-The obstacle avoidance behaviour still makes use of the distance recorded by each ray to the walls and other obstacles in order to steer away from potential collisions.
+The obstacle avoidance behaviour still makes use of the distance recorded by each ray to the walls and other obstacles to steer away from potential collisions.